klikaba/cms9-demo/README.md

 end
 ```

-*To display all Posts in our index page we need to create in view/posts index.html.erb and add code:
+*To display all Posts in our index page we need to create it in the view/posts index.html.erb and add code:

 ```html
 #view/posts/index.html.erb